Brand Marketing Is Not a Science

-During our daily industry readings, we came across this encouraging article by brand consultant Tom Hinkes, a contributor to adage.com.
-It was refreshing to hear from a well-respected and experienced brand marketer that great marketing requires a balance of strategy and creative.
-Currently, companies have been scaling back on creatively-led brand solutions and focusing more on "the numbers" approach.
+During our daily industry readings, we came across a refreshing article titled “Our Biggest Brands Can No Longer Be Managed By Nerds,” by brand consultant Tom Hinkes.
+Companies have been scaling back recently on creatively-led brand solutions, and focusing more on the numbers approach.
+It was refreshing to hear from a well-respected and experienced brand marketer that great marketing requires a balance of both strategy and creative.

 More Data Is Not Better Data

-We agree that there is a need for consumer research, but brand marketing is not a science, it's not driven solely by metrics or statistics.
-It requires analysis, discipline and detail.
-Even more, it requires emotion, vision and ideas.
-STARMEN shares this perspective.
-We manage and balance both successfully and have the marketing abilities and creative talents to do so.
+We agree that there is a need for consumer research, but brand marketing is not an exact science, and therefore cannot be driven solely by metrics or statistics.
+We approach brand marketing with the analysis, discipline and detail it requires, but also with the emotion, vision and creativity that feed a brand’s sustained success.